 - The device flips the camera layout to a diagonal camera arrangement which offers better, high-quality photos thanks to the larger lenses.

-- Pricing has stayed the same, yet battery life according to the latest reviews is an incredibly meaningful change over the previous iPhone 12 smartphones.
+- While pricing stayed the same, battery life significantly changed over the previous iPhone 12 smartphones.

-- Pro pricing has also stayed the same as the previous year’s models.
+- Pro pricing has also stayed the same as the iPhone 12 models.

 - The cameras yield another huge upgrade with physically larger sensors, all with either optical or sensor-shift stabilization, enhanced night mode, macro close-up photography, and Cinema video mode.

 - Battery life is rated at both 1.5 hours and 2.5 hours more, respectively.

 - The newest Bionic A15 CPU delivers at least 10% better performance than previous models.

 - The iPhone 13 Pro colorways are Sierra Blue, Gold, Graphite, and Silver.

 - The devices have improved 5G performance too.
 The device supports C-band 5G networks, which could play a significant role in 5G deployment over the next few years.

 iPhone 13 specs